-Set the parking brake and advance the throttle lever to obtain 2,000 RPM.
-Rotate the magneto selector to the LEFT position, note the RPM drop and then rotate it back to the BOTH position.
+To carry out a magneto check, advance the throttle lever to obtain 2,000 RPM and then rotate the magneto selector to the LEFT position, note the RPM drop and then rotate it back to the BOTH position.
 Repeat the process for the right magneto.